KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 Google Trends search interest graph showing increased interest every July for phrase ["Pretty Prairie" (region: worldwide)](http://www.google.com/trends/explore#q=pretty%20prairie)
 ![](google-maps-and-trends/google-trends-pretty-prairie-worldwide.png)

+## Proposition
 Members of the Pretty Prairie United Methodist Church, a congregation of around 65, contacted me about designing a new website and marketing plan for the church.

 ## Problem

 ### No Website
 The church's previous website, which had been made using a technique called [Flash](http://en.wikipedia.org/wiki/Adobe_Flash), was no longer in existence because [the web host had stopped hosting](https://kslib.info/1013/Blue-Skyways-Transition).
 I made the screenshot below of the website welcome page by locally rendering files that I recovered from the web host.
-See [Marketing As Is](marketing_as_is.md) for screenshots of the entire old website.
+See [Marketing As Is](marketing_as_is.md) for screenshots and a critique of the entire old website.

 ![](marketing-as-is/old-website-welcome-page.jpg)